-For instance, if you ask, “Where can I download a driver for my webcam?” it might ask your model number and which computer you have.
+For instance, if you ask, “Where can I download a driver for my webcam?” it might ask for your model number and which computer you have.
 If you have questions about what your health insurance covers, maybe it asks which policy you have or where you live.

-#9: UX Components and Tools
+9. UX Components And Tools

-#10: Deployment Flexibility Across Clouds
+10. Deployment Flexibility Across Clouds

 A cloud-based insight engine that adheres to robust enterprise security protocols, provides the flexibility to connect and index content both within and beyond the organization’s internal data sources.